Ayaz-24/github.io/cyclistic-bike-share-analysis/README.md

 Casual ridership grew **108.4% year over year**, while casual riders also took trips more than **three times longer** than members on average.
 Within Q1 2020, casual monthly usage increased sharply while member monthly usage declined.

-These findings suggest an opportunity to identify **high-frequency casual riders** and target them with membership campaigns focused on convenience, value and repeated usage.
+These findings suggest an opportunity to identify **high-frequency casual riders** and target them with membership campaigns focused on convenience, value, and repeated usage.

-The project demonstrates an end-to-end analytics workflow from **data preparation and SQL analysis to Tableau visualization, business insight generation and portfolio presentation**.
+The project demonstrates an end-to-end analytics workflow from **data preparation and SQL analysis to Tableau visualization, business insight generation, and portfolio presentation**.